 - Once frozen through, transfer the cilantro cubes to a resealable plastic bag for long-term storage—they will last in the freezer up to six months.

 This method preserves the herb's green color better than simply freezing the leaves, especially when frozen in oil.
 Add a cube or two to pozole (pork hominy stew) and green chile tomatillo soup.
-Cilantro cubes are also tasty in sweet potato broccoli curry.
+Cilantro cubes are also tasty in sweet potato curry.

 Freezing Cilantro Pesto